Relative tensor products and Koszul duality in monoidal oo-categories: Overview

 Being the unit of a monoidal category, $A \in \BMod{A}{A}(\C)^\op$ admits an essentially unique algebra structure.
 If the functor~\eqref{eq:free_obj_on_A_bimodule} is lax monoidal then the induced functor

 equips the Koszul dual $\one \otimes_A A \otimes_A \one \simeq \one \otimes_A \one$ with a coalgebra structure.
-Let us point out two crucial facts. \begin{enumerate} \item Being lax monoidal is additional \emph{structure} on the functor~\eqref{eq:free_obj_on_A_bimodule}, which depends on the choice of augmentation $ A \to \one$.
-Its construction amounts to the main part of~\cite[sec.
-5.2.2]{HA}. \item It is not at all clear how to combine the above construction into a functor
+Let us point out two salient features of the constructions that follow. \begin{enumerate} \item The lax monoidality is additional \emph{structure} on the functor~\eqref{eq:free_obj_on_A_bimodule}, which depends on the choice of augmentation $ A \to \one$.
+The constructions of~\cite[sec.
+5.2.2]{HA} may be thought of in part as the construction of this extra structure. \item It is not immediately clear how to turn the above construction into a functor

 since different algebras require us to examine different bimodule categories.
-To that end, it is better to describe each of the above constructions as solutions to representation problems.
-This is acheived via the theory of pairings of $\infty$-categories and its monoidal variants, developed in~\cite[sec.
-5.2.1]{HA}. \end{enumerate}
+The theory of monoidal pairings of ~\cite[sec.
+5.2.1]{HA} helps to solve this problem. \end{enumerate}